syncfusion-content/windowsforms-docs/WindowsForms/ComboDropDown/Event-Handling.md

    ![](Overview_images/Overview_img291.jpeg)

-   > Note: We can also suppress the dropdown event from firing by setting SuppressDropDownEvent property to true._
+   N> We can also suppress the dropdown event from firing by setting SuppressDropDownEvent property to true._

 We can also associate a GridList control with the ComboDropDown and make it interactive.
 A sample which demonstrates this feature is available in the below sample installation location.

-…\_My Documents\Syncfusion\EssentialStudio\Version Number\Windows\Tools.Windows\Samples\Advanced Editor Functions\ActionGroupingDemo_
+…\My Documents\Syncfusion\EssentialStudio\Version Number\Windows\Tools.Windows\Samples\Advanced Editor Functions\ActionGroupingDemo

 ## Popup Event